Local Focus: 'Captain Cook was a mass murderer'

-This site at the top of Kaiti Hill overlooking the moana was home to a statue of Captain Cook for almost 50 years.
+The site at the top of Kaiti Hill overlooking the moana was home to a statue of Captain Cook for almost 50 years.

 But after long-term opposition from local Iwi it was removed last year and relocated to the Tairāwhiti museum.